DEco-DUCS/D.Eco_ServerSide/README.md

 * Tables
   * admin - contains username and password login information for access to the Admin Website
   * imageTable - contains imageID (primary key), treeID (foriegn key), filepath (to image in server), and title
-  * trees - contains the information for the 21 trees tour
   * treesTable - contains the informations for the 500+ tree on Drury's campus
    * (for any addition information about the trees' information contact Dr. Popescu)